Beyond the Ivory Tower: A Workshop for Scholars on Writing for the Public

 Applicants will be selected based on each portfolio’s potential to interest non-scholarly readers.
 Applicants should already have received their PhD by the time of their applications, and be at least post-docs, or beyond.

-Applications are Friday, June 7th, 2019.
+Applications are due by Sunday, June 14th, 2020.
 Materials can be submitted here.